newnav

 What is an Estuary?

 To the left is a "map" (what sailors would call a "chart") of New York City and the surrounding area.
 What does the blue represent?
-Note that there are different shades of blue.
-What does that indicate?
-It shows salinity, or how salty the water is.
+Water!
+What do the different shades of blue indicate?
+As in the picture above, darker means saltier.
 This map illustrates the most important single defining feature of an estuary—fresh water meets salt water, with mixing, and layering—all sorts of complicated interaction, like the Salt Wedge that gives this site its name.

 transparent